Edinburgh-Chemistry-Teaching/MD_ResearchTechniques/paper.md

 These methods have had a positive impact on society by accelerating the development of new drugs, materials, and technologies.

-Despite its growing importance, many chemistry curricula lack hands-on training in computational techniques.

-[//]: # (cite: doi.org/10.1021/bk-2019-1312.ch001)

-[//]: # (Without foundational knowledge in tools like Linux, high-performance computing &#40;HPC&#41;, and simulation software such as GROMACS, students may struggle to access or interpret computational literature and methods relevant to their research.)
+Despite its growing importance, many chemistry curricula lack hands-on training in computational techniques.`[@dahl2020]` Without foundational knowledge in tools like Linux, high-performance computing (HPC), and simulation software such as GROMACS, students may struggle to access or interpret computational literature and methods relevant to their research.
 This module addresses that gap by introducing practical MD simulation skills in a structured and accessible format, empowering students to perform computational tasks of their own.
 TBy sharing our resources openly, our goal is to facilitate educators globally, allowing them to adopt or adapt it, fostering computationally-enabled teaching and learning in chemistry and related fields.